 Every organization has got either one or multiple website applications, which eventually become the scope of potential data and security exploitation on an extremely broad level.
 Moreover, with developers working day and night on introducing the latest technology and frameworks with the code deployed, they often fail to think of security as a priority.

-Any organization’s web application in today’s date can be easily affected by a wide array of security issues.
+Any organization’s web application can be easily affected by a wide array of security issues.
 Cyber attacks like SQL injection, Remote Command Execution, Path Traversal, and XSS can lead to harmful results like access to restricted content, installation of malicious code, compromised user accounts, loss of customer trust, damaged brand reputation, and much more.

 Knowing that such attacks not only make web applications vulnerable but also lead to potential damage to the security, best web application security practices offer to preemptively address the security vulnerabilities and take action against them accordingly.